Creamy Potato Cheddar and Bacon Soup

 - Slowly add the whipping cream mixture, cheddar, and dried parsley to the soup.
 Stir the soup mixture frequently to prevent scorching.
 Cook for an additional 10 minutes on reduced heat (medium).
 The soup should be thick and bubbly.
 Remove soup from heat.

-- Use a frying pan to fry one 1-lb. package of bacon.
-Crumble the drained and cooked bacon into a bowl for serving.
+- Use a frying pan to fry the bacon.
+Crumble the drained and cooked bacon into the serving bowls.

 - Use ladle to scoop soup into bowls.
 Spoon desired amount of bacon on top of soup.